 The National Training Fund was established under the National Training Fund Act, 2000, as a dedicated fund to finance a range of schemes aimed at:

-- raising the skills of those in employment,
+- raising the skills of those in employment

-- providing training to those who wish to acquire skills for the purposes of taking up employment,
+- providing training to those who wish to acquire skills for the purposes of taking up employment

 - providing information in relation to existing, or likely future, skills requirements in the economy.

 Sector Skills is the first training initiative outside the private sector that has been supported by the National Training Fund under the Department of Education and Skills.
+Detailed quarterly and annual monitoring of activities and financials against target is undertaken as a matter of course.
+Additionally, several evaluations, feasibility and other reports have been published over the years.
+Download the 2011 - 2013 Sector Skills programme external review.

 In addition to the provision of substantial financial subsidies to the Training Networks directed at training provision, this programme provides much-needed opportunities for sectoral co-operation and shared learning.